 Dental and medical schools are wildly expensive.
 It’s common for students graduate with six figures worth of student loan debt.
 Meanwhile, the demand for access to quality health and medical services in certain areas is high.
 Professionals in this field can take advantage of grant programs that award recipients for a commitment of service in the high-need positions.

 Contraception and Infertility Research National Institute of Health Grants

 The National Institute of Health Loan Repayment Programs (LRPs) are a set of eight grant programs designed to recruit and retain highly qualified health professionals into biomedical or biobehavioral research careers.
 Many people in this profession are having to leave their important research to take higher-paying private jobs just to repay their steep student loans.
 Established by Congress, these grants are meant to offset the rising costs of higher education and necessary training in medicine and clinical specialties.

 What is contraception and infertility research?

-There are eight LRPs, five for researchers not employed by National Institute of Health (Extramural) and three for researchers employed by National Institute of Health (Intramural).
+There are eight LRPs, five for researchers not employed by the National Institute of Health (Extramural) and three for researchers employed by the National Institute of Health (Intramural).